jerome-bfan/todolist-front/README.md

 - Bucket : s3

-For have the read access call jerome on teams !
+For have the read access call jerome on teams , u must have an AWS account update by him to have different rights in order to provider

 # For Developer